hashicorp/research-resources/README.md

 ### Conference Tracking Sites

-There are many sites that use different methodologies to rank academic conferences (usually based on some measure of 'impact'), including computer science conferences.
+There are many sites that use different methodologies to rank academic conferences (often based on some measure of 'impact'), including computer science conferences.
 For example:

 * [Top Computer Science Conferences](http://www.guide2research.com/topconf/)